2019 Washington Nationals postseason: Game 3, October 25

 8:07 p.m.
 (EDT) at Nationals Park in Washington, D.C.

 Game 3 was played at Nationals Park against the Houston Astros.
 It was the first World Series game ever played at Nationals Park, and the first World Series game played in Washington, D.C., since October 7, 1933.
 The Astros won the game, with six pitchers combining to limit the Nationals to just one run.

+Friday, October 25, 2019 8:07 pm EDT at Nationals Park in Washington, D.C.